Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 If you’re too poor even for honey, then the best cheap sweetener for acne is brown sugar.
 In the study above, basic brown sugar was much higher in antioxidants than agave nectar.
 It also contains trace acne minerals like iron and magnesium (an overlooked nutrient for acne) and spikes your blood sugar less than white sugar.

-The situation with brown sugar shows how ludicrous the agave nectar marketing is.
+The comparison to brown sugar shows how ludicrous the agave nectar marketing is.
 Basically, a luxury product whose very name (agave) means “noble” in Greek has no useful compounds for acne whatsoever.
-Meanwhile, a completely unremarkable, cheap as sand ingredient found in the cupboard of nearly all chefs worldwide does have acne benefits.
+Meanwhile, a completely unremarkable ingredient found in the cupboard of nearly all chefs worldwide does have modest acne benefits.

 NEXT: the ultimate diet for clearing acne permanently